shukriadams/arewedown/README.md

 # ARE WE DOWN?

-- Simple HTTP status checking service
+- Simple HTTP status checking service.
+Use this to aggregate any status checks which use HTTP.
-- Entirely self-hosted, so good for running behind a firewall on a closed domain.
+- Entirely self-hosted, ideal for running behind a firewall on a closed domain.
 - Custom rules can be easily added via Javascript extension scripts.
 - Has a minimal single-page dashboard that will run on almost any browser or low-spec device, ideal for Raspberry Pi's in kiosk mode.